Andrew as cover boy for the annual yearbook after his very good 2005 season

 2005 was a busy and successful year.
 After a hectic Spring season in America, producing a number of track bests, in July Andrew triumphed at the AAA Championships, winning the steeplechase in 8.33.93.
 Subsequently he was selected for the Great Britain team for the Helsinki World Championships.
 As part of his build-up he won the Scottish 5000m title; but unfortunately did not get past the heats in Finland.
 2006 allowed him to produce consistently good times on the track in America and also to retain his Scottish 5000m championship.
 Sadly he chose to withdraw from the Scottish team for the Commonwealth Games, due to university commitments in the USA, and also did not run in the European Championships.

 2007 was World Championship year once more and Andrew Lemoncello responded well.
 He won the Scottish East District CC championship, followed by a demanding series of races in America.
 A highlight was second place (behind Kenya’s Barnabas Kirui) in the NCAA steeplechase championships in June.
 Shortly after that, he was third in the European Cup.
 Then in Metz, France, Andrew ran a new steeplechase best of 8.23.74; and then won the GB World Trials and AAA Championship.
+Scottish Athletics presented him with the George Dallas Memorial Trophy, for his outstanding contribution that year.
 Sadly, although he had no trouble retaining his Scottish 5000m title once more, Andrew fell ill, suffered side effects from an unfamiliar energy gel, and really struggled in his World Championship heat in Osaka.
 When he was interviewed (for The Winning Zone) a couple of months later, Andrew vowed to learn from the experience and also stated that he believed that he could indeed continue to be world class and that his longer term ambition was to become a successful marathon runner.
 Now that he seemed to have reached a plateau, he said, “I’m at the stage where I need to take another jump up, so I’m going to move to altitude and join a new training group set up by coach Greg McMillan in Flagstaff, Arizona.”
 Andrew also explained that, despite the very hard training, he continued to have a real passion for the sport.
 “If I didn’t enjoy it, I wouldn’t do it.
 I love getting up in the morning and running.”
 In a race, he just wanted to do the best he could.
 “If I finish a race and come tenth and know I’ve run really well and have nothing left in my body, I’ll be happy.
 That’s what helps to motivate me.”

 2008 was Olympic year.
 In March, having been fourth in the Inter-Counties CC selection race, Andrew Lemoncello ran for Britain in the World CC Championships in Edinburgh.
 He finished third in the European Cup steeplechase once again, and shortly afterwards came third in the AAA Olympic Trials.
 At the last moment he qualified for the GB team by running an outstanding new best of 8.22.95 on the 18th of July in the Paris Golden League.
 However he did not qualify from his heat in Beijing, despite running a decent time of 8.36.06.
 In retrospect, he believes he peaked too early.
 Then he came back to Scotland and, for the fourth year in succession, won the Scottish 5000m title, this time defeating the two Shettleston Eritreans.